Has technology changed the way braille is used?

 But now, thanks to advances in technology like audiobooks and screenreaders, blind and partially sighted people have access to things like websites or texts, without the need for braille.

-For World Braille Day 2020 we wanted to find out more about braille and how its use has changed with the introduction of new technologies.
+We wanted to find out more about braille and how its use has changed with the introduction of new technologies.

 A long history